dhouse87/tictactoetwist/README.md

 Welcome to **TicTacToeTwist** — a fun twist on the classic game of Tic-Tac-Toe!

 This project adds new features, creative gameplay variations, and improved design elements to make Tic-Tac-Toe even more exciting.
+In this version, when you make your **fourth move**, your **first move gets deleted**, forcing you to rethink your strategy!
+The game also includes **3 difficulty settings** to challenge players of all skill levels, and a 2 player mode.

 ## Features